iKWETA Safari Camp

 at Meru National Park ...

-Meru is one of my favourite parks in Kenya.
 The problem was always that there was only basic or 5-Star accommodation.

 iKWETA Safari Camp fills the gap with a very nice tented camp just outside the main gate.
 Very nice tents, good food and friendly staff and excellent location.

-– We have adopted green, sustainable, clean, and renewable technologies and practices to reduce our carbon footprint.
+We have adopted green, sustainable, clean, and renewable technologies and practices to reduce our carbon footprint.

-– We fully align ourselves with Kenya Government campaign on achieving 15 billion trees in the country by 2032 by continually planting and maintaining suitable tree species in our Camp.
+– We align ourselves with Kenya Government campaign on achieving 15 billion trees in the country by 2032 by continually planting and maintaining suitable tree species in our Camp.

-– We harvest and conserve rain water in earth dams for greening our environment.
-We utilize solar pumping to irrigate through driplines and we employ trenching to redistribute flood water on our grounds.
+– We utilize solar pumping to irrigate through driplines and we employ trenching to redistribute flood water on our grounds.

 – We utilize solar energy for borehole water pumping, for water heating for the guest Tents, and for lighting in selected areas.